platinum-browser/Platinum-Legacy/README.md

 bash dev.sh
 ```

 Either way, Platinum will then launch in dev.
-It's configured by default to enable :sparkle: special testing features.
+In the future, Platinum will be configured by default to enable ✨ special testing features.

 ## Contributors